MPC-Pipe: an Efficient Pipeline Scheme for Secure Multi-party Machine Learning Inference: Acknowledgment

-For operations such as additions and $XOR$s between $X$ and $Y$, MPC servers just need to add or $XOR$ their own local shares:
+For operations such as additions and $XOR$s between $X$ and $Y$, MPC servers just need to add or $XOR$ their own local shares, and then the client can reconstruct the final result as shown below:

 However, similar rules do not apply to multiplication and $AND$ operations.
 In MPC, those operations are assisted by Beaver triples.
-Since $AND$ operations for binary shares are equivalent to multiplications for additive shares, the latter sections will only show protocols for multiplications for conciseness.
-To derive MPC $AND$ algorithm, one needs to replace every addition with $XOR$ and every multiplication with $AND$ in algorithm~\ref{alg:beavermult}.
+Algorithm~\ref{alg:beavermult} shows the multiplication assisted with Beaver Triples.
+Since $AND$ operations for binary shares are equivalent to multiplications for additive shares, we will only show protocols for multiplication for conciseness.
+To derive the MPC $AND$ algorithm, one needs to replace every addition with $XOR$ and every multiplication with $AND$ in algorithm~\ref{alg:beavermult}.